sourcehut-mirrors/chawan/README.md

 * Includes a minimal DOM implementation.
 * No mandatory dependencies other than the Nim standard library.
 * Optional character encoding support (see minidom_enc).
-* String interning support for tag names.
+* String interning support for tag and attribute names.

 ## To-do